agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 ![History](./history.jpg)

-Once everyone has their own History, you will be shown how to upload the lab data, but first grab a copy of the data:
+Once everyone has their own History, you will be shown how to upload the lab data **via the Paste/Fetch tool**, but first grab a copy of the data:

 [Salmonella_3185_TACGAATC_L003_R1_001.fastq.gz](http://mcarthurbioinformatics.ca/assembly/Salmonella_3185_TACGAATC_L003_R1_001.fastq.gz)